From the Office of the Chief of Police

 Dear Community Members,

-Crisis Intervention Team training (CIT) is a critical skill set for police officers serving in the 21st Century.
-The training provides law enforcement officers with a better understanding and deeper appreciation for individuals suffering from a mental health crisis.
-The Fairfax County Police Department recognizes the crucial importance of CIT and is committed to ensuring that every sworn officer receives this training.
+Crisis Intervention Team training (CIT) is a critical skill set for our police officers, as it provides a better understanding and deeper appreciation for individuals suffering from a mental health crisis.
+The Fairfax County Police Department recognizes the crucial importance of CIT training, and it is vital to how we serve and safeguard our communities.

-Currently, more than 400 police officers assigned to the Patrol Bureau have attended CIT courses, which include 40 hours of instruction, simulation and practical exercises.
-This figure represents about 43% of our patrol officers, who respond to unpredictable and often risky, calls for service every day in Fairfax County.
-To further efforts, current and future police recruit classes attending the Fairfax County Criminal Justice Academy will also receive a similar Crisis Intervention curriculum designed to enhance the capabilities and awareness important to new officers.
+Currently, more than 400 police officers assigned to patrol have attended CIT courses, which consist of 40 hours of instruction, simulation, and practical exercises.
+This figure represents approximately 40% of our patrol officers, who respond to unpredictable and often risky calls for service every day in Fairfax County.
+To further efforts, all current police officers, as well as current and future police recruit classes attending the Fairfax County Criminal Justice Academy, receive basic instruction on Crisis Intervention tactics.
+This standard curriculum is designed to enhance an officer's capabilities and awareness upon encountering an individual in mental health crisis.

-Police officers may also divert individuals suffering from mental illness who commit low level, low risk offenses from the from the criminal justice system; a program known as Diversion First.
+Police officers may also divert individuals suffering from mental illness who commit low-level, low-risk offenses from entering the criminal justice system, through a program known as Diversion First.
 For more information on this program, please visit https://www.fairfaxcounty.gov/topics/diversion-first.

 Chief of Police

 12099 Government Center Parkway

 Fairfax, Virginia 22035